RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Introduction

-Currently, there are only two robust confirmations of RR Lyrae in binary systems: the field star TU UMa \citep{Szeidl86,Saha90,Kiss95,Wade99,Liska16a} and the eclipsing variable OGLE-BLG-RR Lyrae YR-02792 in the Bulge \citep{Soszynski09,Pietrzynki12,Smolec13}.
-Although the Bulge star light curve closely resembles the one of classical RR Lyrae, it has been defined as an RR Lyrae \vir{impostor} since its low mass ($0.26\,{\rm M}_\odot$) and some other pulsation properties are not consistent with the classic RR Lyrae stars \citep{Smolec13}.
-Given the peculiar low mass of this system, \cite{Pietrzynki12} proposed that it is produced through mass transfer in the binary system and considered this star as the prototype of a new class of objects dubbed Binary Evolution Pulsators (BEP).
+Currently, there are only two robust confirmations of RR Lyrae in binary systems: the field star TU UMa \citep{Szeidl86,Saha90,Kiss95,Wade99,Liska16a} and the eclipsing variable OGLE-BLG-RR Lyrae YR-02792 in the Bulge \citep{Soszynski09,BEP,Smolec13}.
+Although the light curve of the Bulge star closely resembles that of classical RR Lyrae, it has been defined as an RR Lyrae \vir{impostor} since its low mass ($0.26\,{\rm M}_\odot$) and some other pulsation properties are not consistent with the classic RR Lyrae stars \citep{Smolec13}.
+Given the peculiar low mass of this system, \cite{BEP} proposed that it was produced through mass transfer in the binary system and considered this star as the prototype of a new class of objects dubbed Binary Evolution Pulsators (BEP).
+In contrast, as we show in Section~\ref{sec:Result}, because of its large orbital period of $\approx 8000\,{\rm d}$, TU UMa belongs to the class of non-interacting (single-made) binary RR Lyrae.